choucurtis987/kmeans_project/README.md

 ## Purpose of KMeans
 - "group similar data points together and discover underlying patterns" as stated by AndreyBu
-- ex. market segmentation and fraud detection
+- ex. market segmentation, image segmentation, fraud detection, etc

 ## Abstract
 - a visualization of what the algorithm does